-"Sonic Rainboom", which ends with Rainbow Dash flying off with two (male) members of the Wonderbolts and declaring "...
+The end, in which Rainbow Dash flies off with two (male) members of the Wonderbolts and declares "...
 I've got plans!", could be taken as this.

 That same episode also opens with Fluttershy recapping "the elements of a good cheer": "loss of control", "screaming and hollering", and "passion".
 Taken out of context, it kinda sounds like she and Rainbow Dash are talking about... something else.
 Not to mention that it's given out of context, with no explanation until afterwards.